mehulagg/gitlab_test/doc/development/multi_version_compatibility.md

 With this canary setup, we'd be in this mixed-versions state for an extended period of time until canary is promoted to production and post-deployment migrations run.

+Also, there is a case that Sidekiq and Rails running in different versions becuase deployments to each fleet are not guarannteed to be finished exactly the same moment.
+This could cause an edge case that Rails changes a schema of data for a specific database column, meanwhile Sidekiq tyring to parse the data as an old schema version.

 ## Examples of previous incidents

 ### Some links to issues and MRs were broken